adithyaric/adithyaric/README.md

 # Hello World !!! 👋

-I'm a computer science student, full-stack web & mobile apps developer.
+I'm a computer science student, `full-stack` web (focusing on `Back-end`) & mobile apps `developer`.

 I'm always open for collaboration or discussion.
 You can contact me through my accounts below:

 ### My language and tools